SamuelSwartzberg/flashcardifying_text_temp/phil.md

 #### mereology

-Mereology is the study of parts and wholes
+Mereology is the study of parts and wholes.
+A gestalt is a thing that is {{c1::more than the sum of its parts}}

+#### universals

+Universals are the kind of entities that can  be instatiated by many different things, if one thinks they exist.
+The problem of whether universals have an independent existance   The problem of universals

+(universal) realism|universals exist
+nominalism|universals are merely names for sets

+#### amount

+all forms of monism claim that for whatever they are about, there is only one of that thing all forms of dualism claim that for whatever they are about, there are two fundamental kinds of things

 #### reality

-{{c1::subjective idealism}} is the idea that only minds/mental contents of individual percievers exist. objective idealism is the idea that only one mind exists, which does all the percieving.
+##### realism

+{{c1::(Metaphysical) realism}} is the view that objects exist independently of our thoughts.
+While subjective idealism is metaphysically anti-realist, objective realis is metaphysically idealist.

-#### social construction
+#### social ontology

 Ásta, in her book <cite>Categories we live by</cite> investigates social properties/categories.
 For Ásta, a social property/status consists of certain constraints and enablements in a certain context.